Young Justice (TV series): Broadcast and streaming services

 Young Justice was first showcased at New York Comic Con 2010, alongside other Warner Bros.
 Animation projects at the time.
-The series debuted as a one-hour pilot on Cartoon Network and then air regularly starting in January 2010.
-The series resumed in 2012 with Cartoon Network launching DC Nation, a DC Comics-themed programming block that included new episodes of Young Justice and other Cartoon Network series.
-The hour-long block premiered on Saturday, March 3, 2012.
+The series debuted as a one-hour pilot on Cartoon Network and then air regularly starting in January 2011.
+The series resumed on Saturday, March 3, 2012, after multiple long hiatuses, with Cartoon Network launching DC Nation, an hour-long DC Comics-themed programming block that included new episodes of Young Justice and other Cartoon Network series.
 The second season, titled Young Justice: Invasion and featuring six fewer episodes than the previous one, premiered on April 28, 2012.

+In November 2017, it was announced that a third season would premiere "sometime after September", during the fourth quarter of 2018, but in June 2018, it was announced that the premiere would be pushed back to 2019.
+The third season titled, Young Justice: Outsiders, premiered on January 4, 2019, on DC Universe, DC Comics' digital media service.
+The first 13 episodes were released throughout January, with three episodes being released every Friday except January 25, where four episodes were released.
+The second half of 13 episodes premiered on July 2, 2019.

-The third season premiered on the streaming platform DC Universe, with three episodes released weekly on Fridays beginning January 4 2019.
-A mid-season finale consisting of four episodes aired on January 25, with the remaining 13 episodes scheduled to resume in June 2019, and concluded in July of 2019.
-The fourth season was officially announced at DC FanDome with the surprise release of a trailer and the season's debut on the same day.
+The fourth season titled Young Justice: Phantoms was officially announced at DC FanDome with the surprise release of a trailer and the season's debut on the same day.
 The first two episodes premiered on HBO Max immediately following the announcement.
 New episodes began streaming weekly every Thursday starting October 21, 2021.